-So I handed her the hypothetical wishbone for a closer examination and prepared to Ask the iPhone.
+So I handed her the wishbone for a closer examination and prepared to ask the iPhone.

-A hypothetical website called Wikipedia informed my hypothetical self that the wishbone in my hypothetical hand was the bird’s clavicles–fused together to give the chicken’s skeleton the extra strength it needs for flight.
+A hypothetical website called Wikipedia informed me that the wishbone in my hand was the bird’s clavicles–fused together to give the chicken’s skeleton the extra strength it needs for flight.

-Fortunately, when I told her this, my hypothetical daughter’s next question was not “Do chickens fly, Mommyo?” but rather “Did dinosaurs have wishbones?”–the answer for which was in the next paragraph of my hypothetical link.
+Fortunately, when I told her this, my daughter’s next question was not “Do chickens fly, Mommyo?” but rather…

 Many theropod (meat-eating) dinosaurs had wishbones, including Tyrannosaurs, Allosaurs, Velociraptors, Oviraptors, and Troodons.
 The fact that these dinosaurs had a wishbone turns out to be one of the main reasons scientists think there is a close link between dinosaurs and birds.

-My hypothetical daughter thought it was really cool that she was holding in her hypothetical hands some of the evidence proving a link between her favorite theropods and modern birds.
+My daughter thought it was really cool that she was holding in her hands some of the evidence proving a link between her favorite theropods and modern birds.
 She immediately wanted to add it to her collection.
-My hypothetical self was less keen on the idea, as frankly, rotisserie chickens are a fairly commonplace sight in my hypothetical kitchen and whenever she wanted to review the evidence, I would happily bring home another one.
+I was less keen on the idea, as frankly, rotisserie chickens are a fairly commonplace sight in my kitchen and whenever she wanted to review the evidence, I would happily bring home another one.

-My daughter was shocked to her hypothetical core.
+My daughter was shocked to her core.
 “Mommyo, you can’t throw it out!
 It’s educational!”

-At which point, my hypothetical husband came into the kitchen and put his hypothetical foot down.
+At which point, my husband came into the kitchen and put his foot down.

 “Because bones have no place in a house.
 Unless they are fossils.”